bcgov/fasstr/README.md

 ### Drainage Basin Area

 For annual yield runoff statistics calculated in the annual statistics functions, an upstream drainage basin area (in sq. km) is required with the `basin_area` argument.
-If no area is supplied with `flowdata` all yield results will be `NA`.
+If no area is supplied with `flow_data` all yield results will be `NA`.
 If using the `HYDAT` argument to supply streamflow data, the function will automatically use the basin area of the station provided in HYDAT, if available, so `basin_area` is not required.
 To override the basin area from HYDAT, set the `basin_area` to your choosing and it will replace the HYDAT number.

-If not using `HYDAT` and your `flowdata` dataframe contains a column called `STATION_NUMBER` (HYDAT originated) the functions will look up the station number listed and grab the corresponding basin area from HYDAT, if it exists, without setting the `basin_area` argument.
-This allows you to use a `flowdata` dataframe that originated from HYDAT without having to look up a basin area.
+If not using `HYDAT` and your `flow_data` dataframe contains a column called `STATION_NUMBER` (HYDAT originated) the functions will look up the station number listed and grab the corresponding basin area from HYDAT, if it exists, without setting the `basin_area` argument.
+This allows you to use a `flow_data` dataframe that originated from HYDAT without having to look up a basin area.

 ### Handling Missing Dates

-Coming soon.
+Coming soon. ignore\_missing argument. different functions have different defaults....

-### Writing/saving plots and tables

-In most functions that compute statistics or create plots, there is an option to directly write or save the tables and plots to your computer without additional functions.
-The default directory is your working directory, but you can choose your directory using the `report_dir` argument.
-Tables are saved in '.csv' format and plots can be saved several formats (including '.pdf','.png','.jpeg','.tiff', or '.bmp'), with the default being '.pdf'.

 Examples
 --------